umayangag/nexoan/docs/architecture/diagrams.md

 ### Updating Diagrams

 When updating the architecture:
-1. Update the relevant Mermaid diagram in this file
+1. Ingestion the relevant Mermaid diagram in this file
-2. Update the ASCII diagrams in `overview.md` if needed
+2. Ingestion the ASCII diagrams in `overview.md` if needed
 3. Ensure consistency across all documentation
 4. Commit changes with descriptive message

 ---

 **Document Version**: 1.0
-**Last Updated**: October 2024
+**Last Ingestiond**: October 2024
 **Format**: Mermaid Diagram Language